If you’re looking to find more information on Flying with UPPAbaby Mesa, you probably belong to one of the two groups of people.

 Avoiding basic economy

-I’ve been in a couple of situations where either me and my family or some other families were caught in this situation and flight attendants did their best to try and rotate us with some other passengers so we can all be seated together.
+I’ve been in a couple of situations where either me and my family or some other families were caught in this situation, and flight attendants did their best to try and rotate us with some other passengers so we could all be seated together.

-However, you can’t count on this so make sure to pay the extra dollar and choose your seats.
+However, you can’t count on this, so pay the extra dollar and choose your seats if you can.

 UPPAbaby Mesa airplane installation